Alexander Rizzoni: Biography

 That same year, he made a study trip to Italy and France, at his own expense.
 When he returned in 1860, he received a gold medal for his painting "Jewish Smugglers", which might now be perceived as somewhat Anti-Semitic although, judging by his later works, he harbored no such sentiment.

 After that, he travelled again, to Spain and Belgium and, when he returned in 1862, received another gold medal along with a stipend that allowed him to continue his studies abroad.

 He spent four years in Paris and Rome, where he painted portraits of the Catholic clergy, scenes from folk life, and interiors of church buildings and synagogues.
-In 1866, he showed eight of these paintings in Saint Petersburg, earning the title of "Academician" and an extension of his stipend.
-Two years later, he showed more works and was named a Professor.
+In 1866, he showed eight of these paintings in Saint Petersburg, earning the title of Imperial Academician and an extension of his stipend.
+Two years later, for similar pictures, he was elected an Impeial Professor.

 When his stipend expired, he chose to stay in Rome, but continued to exhibit in Saint Petersburg.
 He also helped acquire paintings for the Tretyakov Gallery and the collector Bogdan Khanenko.
 From this point on, his works dealt almost exclusively with the Catholic Church; plus some portraits of young women.

 His paintings are notable for their attention to details in the environment and costume, but are considered somewhat sentimental.
-Non-Catholic commentators in Russia were also concerned with his lack of "critical detachment".
+In fact, the Russian critics never seriously cared for Rizzoni, given his foreign background, except for the Miriskussniki who, at the turn of the centuries, came to denounce Rizzoni as the "worst of all modern artists", with his work deemed unworthy to be present anywhere; whether Rizzoni was aware of that criticism or not is, however, unknown.
+Ultimately, he shot himself to death in May 1902, aged sixty-six; whereas the Soviet and Post-Soviet scholars claim but never prove the suicide to come out of the aforementioned criticism, the reports in Novoye Vremya say that in fact, Rizzoni made his choice as his rheumatism progressively worsened.
+Since Rizzoni could not be buried according to Catholic rites, it's been arranged for him to be interred into the Protestant Cemetery, Testaccio, per Orthodox rites.